 Saltlux has its own multi-speaker speech data for different situations for various languages.
 The AI Suite’s speech recognition engine is built with multilingual speech recognition and high-quality basic speech recognition models trained with these multilingual speech data.
 This makes it possible to provide high-quality speech recognition services.

 Main functions and specifications

-Speech recognition engine can be divided into RESTful-based speech recognition services and learning management features of sound models and language models.
-Speech recognition service provides speech recognition results by preprocessing input speech data, feature extraction, text conversion through model, and result correction.
-Learning management is a learning data of speech-text, and performs learning regarding acoustic models and language models.
+Speech recognition engine can be divided into RESTful-based speech recognition and learning management of sound models and language models.
+Speech recognition service provides speech recognition results by preprocessing input speech data, feature extraction, text conversion, and result correction.
+In addition, learning management is a learning data of speech-text.
+It performs learning regarding acoustic models and language models.

 < Speech recognition engine block diagram >

 Speech recognition service

 Speech recognition is typically used by calling APIs provided by speech recognition engines in other service applications that require regular speech recognition functionality.
 The speech recognition engine provides speech recognition functionality through the RESTful End-Point API service.
 The service application using this tool can be accessed regardless of the system environment, and various STT-based AI service implementations can be implemented using the provided functions.

 Acoustic model adaptive learning

 Speech recognition turns speech data into text using a pre-learned model: Acoustic Model (AM) and Language Model (LM).
 AM learns by statistically modeling the acoustic properties of the speech data.
 In AM, adaptive learning is made possible by adding a speech property using a baseline model provided by the speech recognition engine.
 Adaptive learning can be performed on existing baseline models by using recorded speech data or transcription data collected in specific fields (call center, etc.) as learning data.
 The acoustic model learned by Long Short-Term Memory (LSTM) provides better speech recognition performance than HMM and DNN.
 It can provide specialized speech recognition functions specific to the field.